This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 Step 3: Spot cleaning

-Do not use an excess of cleaner for memory foam mattress, as it should never get wet.
+Do not use an excess of cleaner on a memory foam mattress, as it should never get wet.
 For cleaning spot stains on the white mattress, oxidizing bleach can be used.

 However, when a natural non-odor cleaning mixture can be prepared at home which can remove funky stains without using chemicals and expensive commercial cleaning products why should you tolerate potentially irritating fragrances from cleaners?